 Five 1-hour videoconferences and one teaching day held via Zoom.

 Textbooks are not required for this paper.

 - View the course outline for PAST 316

 - Graduate Attributes Emphasised

 - Global perspective, Communication, Critical thinking, Ethics, Research, Self-motivation,

 - Learning Outcomes

-- Critically evaluate the strengths and weaknesses of the therapeutic paradigm that undergirded the normative understanding of pastoral care and counselling in the latter half of the twentieth century
+- Critically evaluate the strengths and weaknesses of the therapeutic paradigm which undergirded the normative understanding of pastoral care and counselling in the latter half of the twentieth century.

-- Design a pastoral care programme for a church or community that incorporates relevant insights from their reading and research and articulates the student's own theology of pastoral care
+- Design a pastoral care programme for your church or community which incorporates relevant insights from your reading and research and articulates your own theology of pastoral care.